Applicant's Guide and Form

 2) Funding Requirements

 At least 50% of the total value of your project must come from sources other than the Government of Canada.
-Employment support programs within Human Resources and Social Development Canada (HRSDC) and programs for Aboriginal people within Indian and Northern Affairs Canada (INAC) are exempt from this requirement.
+Employment support programs within and programs Employment and Social Development Canada (ESDC) for indigenous peoples within Indigenous and Northern Affairs Canada (INAC) are exempt from this requirement.
 Please contact us for more information.

 Contributions to your project from sources other than the Government of Canada may be in the form of cash, in-kind support, or a combination of both.
 In-kind support may include donations of: